 I would so no, it’s not OK to not attend services on a regular basis.
 Here’s why:

 1. You need to participate in corporate worship with other members of the body.

 I know, the service is not the only place to worship.
 But it’s typically the only place the entire body comes together to worship.
-I believe there is something special about this, a form or worship which one can only experience collectively.
-Perhaps that is why, in Hebrews 10:25, we are instructed to “not neglect our meeting together, as some people do, but encourage one another, especially now that the day of his return is drawing near.”
+I believe there is something special about this, a form of worship which one can only experience collectively.
+Perhaps that is why, in Hebrews 10:25, we are instructed to not “neglect our meeting together, as some people do, but encourage one another, especially now that the day of his return is drawing near.”

 2. Being in church exposes you to the vision, mission & values put forth by church leadership in a manner you can’t hear it anywhere else.

 Yes, you are part of the leadership of the church.
 But you are also part of the body of Christ (first and foremost).
 You need to hear your pastor sharing the vision.
 You need to participate in the mission of the church as part of the body at large.
 You need to be reminded and continually embrace the values of the church.

 You really can’t do that if you are not hearing them regularly in the context of the church body.

 “The difference between listening to a radio sermon [or in today’s world, online] and going to church, is almost like the difference between calling your girl on the phone and spending an evening with her.”
 D.L.
 Moody

 Attending church allows you to continually hear the vision of church leadership.
 Click To Tweet